10 Ways to feel free

 6. Maintain a sense of humour

 Life can seem a lot less serious and upsetting when we see humour in a situation.
-Try find a way to laugh at yourself and see the absurdity of the world we live in.
+Try to find a way to laugh at yourself and see the absurdity of the world we live in.
+Humour places a healthy barrier between the harshness of life and your perception of what is happening.

 7. Love and accept yourself

-Living in a body you don’t like will not set you free so it makes sense to find a way to begin working with what you have been given.
+Living in a body you don’t like will not set you free.
+If anything it will make you feel trapped and unhappy.
+It makes sense to find a way to begin working with what you have been given.
 Accept yourself instead of fighting against yourself.
 Wasted energy!
+Learn to like yourself and make the most of what you have.
+Self-acceptance is key if you want to feel free.

 8. Be true to yourself

-We can feel the most free when we follow what feels right for us.
-Let go of expectations of others and learn to honour yourself and your goals.
+We feel free when we follow what is right for us.
+Let go of the expectations of others and learn to honour yourself and your goals.
+Stay centred, remember your values and engage in activities that are in line with your most important values.
+Whether that’s adventure, nature, family, being fit – get stuck in.

 9.See the bigger picture